Successfully Selling on Amazon: These 10 Commandments Every Seller Should Know!

-Instead, Amazon has specific guidelines that determine the fate of individual items or even an entire seller.
-The good news: The key success factors can be regulated by sellers themselves, thereby influencing how their revenue develops on Amazon – positively or negatively.
+Instead, Amazon has certain guidelines that determine the fate of individual items or even an entire seller.
+The good news: The crucial success factors can be regulated by sellers themselves, thereby influencing how their revenue develops on Amazon – both positively and negatively.
 Whether one can intercept the online shopper directly or leads a lonely existence at the back must not be left to chance.
 However, there can be no talk of miracles – selling products successfully on Amazon does not happen overnight, contrary to popular belief.
 Good optimization takes time and relies on constant observation and adjustment.
 What sellers need to pay attention to will be explored in more detail in this blog post.

-The goal of every Amazon seller should be to either optimize the ranking of an item or win the Buy Box in order to sell successfully on Amazon.
+The goal of every Amazon seller should be to either optimize the ranking of an item or win the Buy Box to sell successfully on Amazon.
 Doing both at the same time is only sensible in rare cases.
-Instead, sellers must make a choice, and this choice largely depends on the type of product, as the following table shows:
+Instead, sellers must make a choice, and this decision largely depends on the type of product, as the following table shows:

-Quickly take a photo of the item with the phone – a bit blurry, but that’s fine.
-Then, just jot down the product description in a hurry – spelling mistakes, well, everyone makes those sometimes, right?
+Quickly take a photo of the item with your phone – a bit blurry, but that’s fine.
+Then, just jot down the product description in a hurry – spelling mistakes, well, everyone makes them sometimes, right?

-This is probably true, but sloppiness does not contribute to selling successfully on Amazon.
+That may be true, but sloppiness does not contribute to selling successfully on Amazon.
 The product description, seller information, or any other content that the customer sees should always be of the highest quality possible.
 This appears professional and builds trust with the seller.
-The product data sheet should, for example, provide only product-relevant content and describe the goods in detail, but still specifically and – very importantly – truthfully.
+The product data sheet should, for example, provide only product-relevant content and describe the goods in detail, yet still specifically and – very importantly – truthfully.
 Otherwise, more customers will return items than necessary, even if they are high-quality goods.
 Links to one’s own webshop or advertising for other products also do not belong in the description.

 If ranking optimization is the means of choice, sellers should not lose sight of SEO optimization, which is essential for selling successfully on Amazon.
-Which keywords are meaningful to include in the description for which product must be determined by sellers.
-For this purpose, it is advisable to conduct research on the respective item using tools such as the Keyword Planner from Google Analytics or other free tools like keywordtool.io.
+Which keywords are meaningful to include in the description for each product must be determined by the sellers.
+For this purpose, it is advisable to conduct research on the respective item using tools like the Keyword Planner from Google Analytics or other free tools such as keywordtool.io.

 Keywords should also be included in the bullet points.
-However, a peculiarity of marketplace SEO compared to the Google variant is that keyword density does not matter for success on Amazon.
+However, a particularity of marketplace SEO compared to the Google variant is that keyword density does not matter for success on Amazon.
 Intentionally using certain words multiple times is therefore not sensible.
-However, the most important ones should always be included in the title.
-In the bullet points, it is advisable to include additional important keywords and features of the product without losing sight of the readability and usefulness of the content or the target audience.
+The most important ones should always be included in the title.
+In the bullet points, it is advisable to include additional important keywords and features of the product, without losing sight of the readability and usefulness of the content or the target audience.

 4. Avoid keyword dropping!

-Nevertheless, it would be the wrong approach to engage in outright keyword dropping.
+Nevertheless, it would be the wrong way to engage in outright keyword dropping.
 The product description should always be easy to read and sound natural, describing the product as accurately as possible.
-Too many keywords, perhaps even without any connection, are more likely to scare off customers than to contribute to selling successfully on Amazon.
+Too many keywords, perhaps even without any context, are more likely to scare off customers than to contribute to successful selling on Amazon.
 It can be more helpful to keep the different customer types in mind while writing.

 Because unreadability, missing information, or unnecessary descriptions would significantly reduce the customer’s dwell time.
-This is important for selling successfully on Amazon, as the algorithm assesses the relevance of the offer to the search query based, among other things, on dwell time.
-In the worst case, the algorithm may not display the item for that search query at all, causing the seller to miss out on sales because, for example, they were careless with the product description or title.
+This is important for successful selling on Amazon, as the algorithm assesses the relevance of the offer to the search query based, among other things, on dwell time.
+In the worst case, the algorithm may not display the item for this search query at all, and the seller misses out on sales because, for example, they have been careless with the product description or the title.

 5. Provide perfect customer service!